 Chances are you have a wheelbarrow around to help with yard and garden work.
+If you don’t, you really should look at the list of our favorite wheelbarrows.
 After all they are worth their weight in gold for gardening and other outdoor projects (like taking on your own DIY compost), but when you aren’t using them where should they go?
 I’m horrible about storing them as they should and often leaving them pushed up against the garage until I need to use it again.

 This really isn’t the best choice of storage since it can lead to tray damage.
 Metal trays can gather water and begin to rust, and plastic trays can become dried out, brittle, or even gather water and crack in freezing weather.
 In my case it really is time to take matters into my own hands unless I want yet another yard and garden expense on my hands.
 Responsible ownership truly isn’t a daunting task, as the following wheelbarrow storage ideas show: